morganthomas/winning-arguments/winning-arguments.md

 The most important rule for winning debates is to avoid getting into debates that you are going to lose in the first place.
 If you'd like to build a reputation as somebody who speaks the truth, you should think before you speak and not get into debates that you are going to lose.

 If you are just learning to win debates, that is basically the opposite of what you should do.
 If you are just learning to win debates, you would do well to be willing to get into any debate, defend any position, and not worry too much about being wrong.
-When you're learning to debate, just take advantage of opportunities to debate.
+When you're learning to debate, just take advantage of opportunities to practice.

 **2. Prepare.**